haan123/vue-formily/docs/content/en/api/field.md

   inputType?: string; // Any HTML Input Type format?: Formatter;
   /**
-   * The value when the field has been reset
+   * The value when the field has been reset.
+   * For `date` type, it's any valid date represented as a string based on the current date format.
    */
-  default?: FieldValue;
+  default?: string | number | boolean;
   /**
    * The initial value of the field,
-   * if not provided, `default` will be used
+   * if not provided, `default` will be used.
+   * For `date` type, it's any valid date represented as a string based on the current date format.
    */
-  value?: FieldValue;
+  value?: string | number | boolean;
   rules?: Record<string, ValidationRuleSchema>;
 }
 ```